jethatch/digiws/README.md

 # digiws
-Some stuff for our Digital Geographies Friends
+Some stuff for our Digital Geographriends